 - Slider to set a fade-out time (in seconds).

 - Slider to add an additional gap of silence after cortinas and songs (in seconds).
 Don’t be that DJ that runs the end of one song right into the next any more!
-Enable “Remove silence from start and end of songs” in MediaMonkey’s Output settings, then use “Gap Time” to add a consistent length of silence between all songs.
+Enable “Remove silence from start and end of songs” in MediaMonkey’s Output settings.
+Then use “Gap Time” to add a consistent length of silence between all songs.

 - Slider to set playback volume of cortinas (in percent of normal playback volume).
 You don’t have to blast the dancers with loud cortinas any more!
 Try setting the volume of cortinas to 70% of the volume of tandas.

 It is also possible to start a cortina at a different point in the song.
 Simply edit the “Start Time” setting in the song’s properties to start any time later than 0:00.
-Then set fade-in time of the Cortina plugin to one second for longer to hide any abrupt start to that cortina.
+Then set fade-in time of the Cortina plugin to one second or longer to hide any abrupt start to that cortina.